This article provides three diversified investment portfolios based entirely on index ETFs for passive, hands-off investors.

 Then, it has 21% in foreign equities, including 7% in emerging markets (VWO), 7% in developed markets (VEA), and 7% in an international dividend growth fund (VIGI).

-Lastly, the portfolio rounds out its diversification with 31% in bonds (24% U.S. bonds, 7% foreign bonds), 7% in gold, and 7% in real estate equity trusts (REITs).
+Lastly, the portfolio rounds out its diversification with 26% in bonds, 7% in gold, and 7% in real estate equity trusts (REITs).

-If you want to generate a higher investment income yield from a conservative portfolio, then adding some safe high dividend stocks can help.
-For example, a dozen stocks involved in midstream natural gas transportation, telecommunications, additional real estate companies, and so forth.
+If you want to generate a higher investment income yield from a conservative portfolio, then adding some safe high dividend stocks can potentially help.

 How Aggressive/Conservative Should You Be?